shred/acme4j/src/doc/docs/usage/account.md

 ## External Account Binding

-At some CAs, you need to create a customer account on their website first, and associate it with your ACME account and keypair later.
+At some CAs, you need to create a customer account on their website first, and associate it with your ACME account and key pair later.
 The CA indicates that this process is required if `session.getMetadata().isExternalAccountRequired()` returns `true`.

 In this case, your CA provides you a _Key Identifier_ (or _KID_) and a _MAC Key_ (or _HMAC Key_).
 You can pass these credentials to the builder using the `withKeyIdentifier()` method: